Sumidu/calerovaldez.com/content/publication/ray2021seminr/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: In *Estimating, and Visualizing Structural Equation Models in R (August*
+publication: In *Estimating, and Visualizing Structural Equation Models in R (August 6, 2021)*
-publication_short: In *Estimating, and Visualizing Structural Equation Models in R (August*
+publication_short: In *Estimating, and Visualizing Structural Equation Models in R (August 6, 2021)*

 abstract: |
   SEMinR seeks to bring the latest state-of-the-art advances in SEM methods to the R ecosystem.
 This package also seeks to make describing and analyzing SEMs easier for practitioners.